mmabdpr/IMDB-Clone-SQL-WebUI/Readme.md

 This project mimics the main functionalities of IMDB website.
 The goal of this project is to learn and practice SQL and database design.

+## What I've done

+- Created a raw-file-only data persistence solution with a Web UI for a movie-actor database using Blazor framework.
+- Designed a relational database using ER modeling.
+- Implemented ER models using SQL using advanced features including triggers and functions.

 ## Usage (Web UI)

 1. install dotnet core 3.1 runtime (or sdk)